igor-sikachyna/ultratest-realtime-contract-tester/README.md

 }
 ```

 4. Run a single test file which uses this plugin.
-If you run tests from a directory the plugin will only do them once and will not be checking for contract changes
+If you run tests from a directory the plugin will only do them once and will not be checking for contract changes (so it will NOT re-run with `-t ./directory` or if there is no `-t` argument at all)

 ```sh
 ultratest -t ./mytest.spec.ts